 1. PetFusion Memory Foam Dog Bed

-This bed is also water resistant and designed to slow absorption in the material for those accidents in life, making it an ideal bed for young pups who are not house trained yet or senior dogs in the later stages who just can’t hold on any more.
-The removable covers make washing the bed easy to clean.
+This memory foam dog bed is also water resistant and designed to slow absorption in the material for those accidents in life, making it an ideal bed for young pups who are not house trained yet or older dogs in the later stages who just can’t hold on any more.
+The machine washable cover makes washing the bed easy to clean.

 The bed in the image is a small but it does come in small (64 x 51 x 14 cm), large (91 x 71 x 23 cm) , X large (112 x 86 x 25 cm) and XX large (127 x 102 x 33 cm) sizes to cater for most dogs.
 It’s an ideal dog bed for Pugs.